shaikhulfuad/Leukemia_Detection/README.md

 ![9cnn](https://user-images.githubusercontent.com/54286216/153034361-31fe2b4a-92a0-4cd1-b960-d525668c1724.JPG)
 ![10cnnloss](https://user-images.githubusercontent.com/54286216/153034479-20bf4b9b-7aea-47cf-b8a6-f1dabb00c342.JPG)

-Accuracy and loss fluctuates a lot although the results are pretty good.
-Trai
+Accuracy and loss fluctuates although the results are pretty good.
+Training accuracy is nearly around 80% and loss value is less.
+There is also a little overfitting issue for validation data.

 InceptionV3 performance evaluation:

 ![14incepv3](https://user-images.githubusercontent.com/54286216/153035180-318f058a-aac3-48b4-8e74-c62cc92fd802.JPG)
 ![15incepv3loss](https://user-images.githubusercontent.com/54286216/153035202-1480545e-244a-40cf-8e0b-ae25ca9fb35f.JPG)

+Here the results do not fluctuates and came in more constant pattern.
+Training accuracy improved and loss value minimzed.
+Although the validation result is still overfitting but increase in training accuracy decreases the overfitting issue.